MuFazil/Algomox-Super_Resolution/README.md

 # Algomox-Super_Resolution

-## Dataset folder contains the dataset used for both trainin and testing
+## Dataset folder contains the dataset used for both training and testing

 ## SRGAN_HPT
 ### is for Hyper Parameter Tuning